 Forest School is led by our own staff, Vicki, Fran, Tricia and Laura who have been trained as Forest School Leaders (Level 3).
 Dan Jewell, one of governors provides support.

+Forest School encourages independent, confident, responsible learners.
 It is a holistic learning through play and exploration; children learn about the natural environment, how to handle risks and use their own initiative to solve problems and cooperate with others.

+Abercromby Forest School is designed to enhance and complement our day to day curriculum.
+It offers all our children opportunities to develop confidence and self-esteem and to experience achievement in our outdoor space.
 All Forest School sessions take place in our lovely spacious garden and are fully risk assessed.
-Vicki and Tricia are also trained in paediatric first aid.
+Staff are also trained in paediatric first aid.

 For more information on forest schools visit here